PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.nhwc_pre_concat_leaky`.
 Pad/Add/Split mixed companions and broader
 mixed-input quantized-post families remain in legacy.

-The strict direct, unary, Pad-plus-direct, and mixed unary-plus-Pad quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
+The strict direct, unary, Pad-plus-direct, mixed unary-plus-Pad, and all-Pad quantized-post paths are independently owned by `passes/nhwc_concat_quantized_layout.py`.
 They recognize rank-four direct NHWC→NCHW inputs, optionally followed by RELU, RELU6, LOGISTIC, TANH, GELU, or an exact constant PAD, then channel Concat, one Quantize, and one or more inverse post Transposes.
 The mixed pass requires at least one unary and one Pad branch; additional direct branches are allowed.
+The all-Pad pass requires at least two Pad branches.
 The transactional passes rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce additional post aliases.
 Pad constants are reordered from NCHW to NHWC and use